aramchek81/docs-assignments/technical-writer/assignment.md

      kubectl get pods -o json | jq .
      ```

-2. For any pod that isn't in the `Running` state or has the `CrashLoopBackOff` or `Pending` state, use the `kubectl describe pod` command to get detailed information, such as environment variables, about a pod.
+2. For any pod that isn't in the `Running` state or has the `CrashLoopBackOff` or `Pending` state, use the `kubectl describe pod` command to get detailed information such as environment variables.
 For example:

    ```bash
    kubectl describe pod my-pod